Agoric/agoric-sdk/packages/governance/README.md

 makes the Electorate visible, while tightly controlling the process of creating new questions and presenting them to the electorate.

-The governor starts up the Contract and can see what params are subject to governance.
+The governor starts up the Contract and can see what parameters are subject to governance.
 It provides a private facet that carries the ability to request votes on changing particular parameters.
 Some day we may figure out how to make the process and schedule of selecting parameter changes to vote on also subject